chooseMoneychooseMediachooseShoppingchoose

 While MBNA claim that "this [change] is in the interest of our customers", any MBNA card holder who has the means should make an effort to clear the whole debt before either of the 0% deals end.

-In the meantime, anyone thinking about getting a new card should be aware that MBNA are responsible for issuing a number of non MBNA-branded credit cards.
+In the meantime, anyone thinking about getting a new card should be aware that MBNA are responsible for issuing a number of non MBNA branded credit cards.

 "We do have a wide range of products available to customers," the company admitted.
 "We would advise them [consumers] to ensure that they can choose a product that is most suited to the way they plan to use the card."